Ashok0/EnderalVREssentials/README.md

 [**Simple Realistic Archery VR**](https://www.nexusmods.com/skyrimspecialedition/mods/28524?tab=files): Automatically unequips your arrows after shooting them, then reequips the arrow after pressing the trigger (MCM configurable) over your shoulder.
 It also has options for binding different arrows to different buttons, for the position and size of the quiver, and options for attribute costs.
 Up to 25 arrow types can be bound at once.

 [**Weapon Throw VR**](https://www.nexusmods.com/skyrimspecialedition/mods/31374?tab=files): Allows you to throw your equipped weapons in VR by holding a button, swinging your hand, and releasing it.
 All six melee weapon types, shields and torches are supported.
 Supports vanilla and mod added weapons.
 Includes Auto-Return and Auto-Aim features.
 Comes with an MCM to configure every setting.

+[**DragonbornSpeaksNaturally**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.
+Requires no speech training!

 [**Dual Wield Block VR**](https://www.nexusmods.com/skyrimspecialedition/mods/28456?tab=files): SKSE plugin to let the player block attacks while dual wielding (two weapons or weapon + spell) or unarmed.